 On this platform, hosting is built into the larger Google Cloud console.
 Here you can manage various “projects”, including developing applications, storing data, and deploying your WordPress website on the cloud servers.

 Keep in mind that some third-party hosting providers will also provide access to Google Cloud.
-For example, Cloudways enables you to host your site on Google Cloud servers, and then you pay for and administrate the server through the Cloudways dashboard.
+For example, Cloudways, which is one of the best hosts for WordPress, enables you to host your site on Google Cloud servers, and then you pay for and administrate the server through the Cloudways dashboard.

 What Makes Google Cloud Hosting Different?